Merulo/Chinese-Checkers-Server/README.md

 ### TODO

-* Add GUI for server with command line for control.
+* Add GUI for server with command line for control of games flow
+* Add server settings
 * Add Logger-like class for logging changes and events
-* Establish different languages (currently we are using a mix of polish & english)
+* ~~Establish different languages (currently we are using a mix of polish & english)~~ Polish is main language
+* Add translator for communications

 ## Authors